Best Privileged Access Management (PAM) Tools

 Figure 4.0 | How WALLIX Bastion works

-• Session Recording Records all privileged sessions, providing a complete audit trail of all actions taken.
+• Session Recording: Captures all privileged sessions, creating a complete audit trail of activities.

-• Role-Based Access Control Enforces role-based access control to ensure that only authorized users have access to sensitive systems and data.
+• Role-Based Access Control: Ensures only authorized users have access to sensitive systems with enforced role-based controls.

-• User Activity Monitoring Monitors and records user activity to detect and prevent malicious activity
+• User Activity Monitoring: Tracks and records user activities to detect and prevent malicious behavior.

-• Compliance Reporting Generates compliance reports to demonstrate compliance with industry regulations, such as SOX, HIPAA, and PCI-DSS.
+• Compliance Reporting: Generates reports to demonstrate compliance with regulations like SOX, HIPAA, and PCI-DSS.

-• Integration Integrates with other security solutions, such as SIEM, to provide a comprehensive security posture.
+• Integration: Works with other security solutions such as SIEM for a comprehensive security strategy.

 Through your digital transformation, WALLIX Bastion can be seamlessly deployed from on-premise to private and public cloud infrastructures.
 WALLIX Bastion can be licensed on a perpetual or subscription basis, and pricing is typically based on the number of users or devices that need access to the protected systems and data.
 A free trial is available on request.